takeshape/takeshape-starter-netlify-functions/README.md

 6. Run `ntl login` from the root directory of the project in your terminal.

+6. Run `ntl init` from the root directory of the project in your terminal.

 6. Run `ntl dev` from the root directory of the project in your terminal.

 6. Open http://localhost:8888 in your favorite browser.